 If you pass the required knowledge test(s), you can take the CDL skills tests.
-There are three types of general skills that will be tested: pre-trip inspection, basic vehicle control, and on-road driving.
-You must take these tests in the type of vehicle for which you wish to be licensed.
+There are three types of general skills that will be tested: pre-trip inspection, intersections, railroad crossings, curves, up and down basic vehicle control, and on-road driving.
+You must grades, single or multi-lane roads, streets, or take these tests in the type of vehicle for which you highways.
+The examiner will tell you where to drive. wish to be licensed.